 If we survive long enough...

 Kaede sucked in a trembling breath as she watched a Cataliyan trebuchet hurl out its boulder.
-The rock smashed onto empty ground this time before it burst apart under another sonic spell.
+The rock smashed onto empty ground this time before bursting apart under another sonic spell.

 Meanwhile, the crew was already loading their next stone.
 A spell-boosted Lotharin arrow flew in, but a bubble-shaped Repulsion ward batted it aside as its Dispel failed to penetrate.